harplife/zettelkasten/algorithms_panos_louridas.md

 ## Greedy Algorithm
 - The "Algorithm" that was used to solve the "Scheduling a Tournament Problem" is referred to as **Greedy Algorithm**, which is an algorithm that solves a problem by finding the best solution at *each stage* instead of an optimal solution in general.
+- [Greedy Algorithm | wiki](https://en.wikipedia.org/wiki/Greedy_algorithm) : any algorithm that follows the problem-solving heuristic of making the locally optimal choice at each stage.
 - Greedy Algorithms are useful when there is a choice to make at each stage, and the choice depends on "what looks best now".
 - Strategies that guide our choices in the evolution of an algorithm are called **Heuristics**.
 - "What looks best now" may not really be the best strategy, as it could lead to a trap later down the line.